encode/apistar/README.md

 Validates boolean input.
 Returns either `True` or `False`.

-* `default` - A default to be used if a field using this schema is missing from a parent `Object`.
+* `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.

 ### Enum

 Validates string input, against a list of valid choices.
 A subclass of `str`.

-* `default` - A default to be used if a field using this schema is missing from a parent `Object`.
+* `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
 * `enum` - A list of valid string values for the data.

 ### Object

 Validates dictionary or object input.
 A subclass of `dict`.

-* `default` - A default to be used if a field using this schema is missing from a parent `Object`.
+* `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
-* `properties` - A dictionary mapping string key names to schema or type values.
+* `properties` - A dictionary mapping string key names to typesystem or type values.

 Note that child properties are considered to be required if they do not have a `default` value.